MizzzViolet/filterMap/README.md

 # filterMap

-Filters array of objects and returns specified object
+Filters array of objects and returns value/s of specified object

 ## Install